 World War II has fascinated me since I was a child.
 The lore attached to the conflict fired my imagination, and fun period action films like Raiders of the Lost Ark and The Rocketeer only added to my fascination.
 To my young mind, it was the ultimate battle between good and evil, where the lines couldn’t be any clearer.

 As I grew older, and I began to look into the history of the era, my fascination matured and transformed into admiration and respect for the men and women who fought that war.
-It was a time of great sacrifice – something that hasn’t really been seen since.
+It was a time of great sacrifice and hardship – something that hasn’t really been seen since.